orchidas/DiffGFDN/README.md

 - Then run `python3 src/run_model.py -c <config_file_path>`.

 Several different model configurations can be trained (see [config.py](.src/diff_gfdn/config/config.py)).
 There are options for:
-- Training the output filters for a single position, or for a grid of positions (with deep learning).
+- Training the output filters for a single position (with stochastic gradient descent), or for a grid of positions (with deep learning).
 - Switching between output filters and gains
 - Switching between absorption filters and gains
 - Switching between different structures of feedback matrices